If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 However, it’s the latter of these options that should be your focus.

-As you shuffle past the seemingly endless food stalls serving all manner of tasty treats, keep an eye out for some Osaka specialties.
+As you shuffle past the seemingly endless street food stalls serving all manner of tasty treats, keep an eye out for some Osaka specialties.

 If you are very lucky you may be able to find some Matsusaka beef.
 If so, be sure to try some!